 Good ratings signal to potential users that you have a high-quality product.
 Therefore, ratings can have an important impact on conversion rates.
 Most users will check the ratings of an app before they download it.

 Since your average rating is an important App Store ranking metric, the biggest benefit of responding to app reviews and making users happy is to get users to change their negative rating to a positive one.

 The easiest wins will come from responding to users who have requested a feature that has just been added.
 Simply go back and search through your negative reviews with MobileAction’s Review Analysis module to find these reviews.

-Once you solve their problem, you can ask them to change their rating.
+People who feel heard might have a higher tendency to change their ratings.
 Be sure to read the Complete Guide to Review Mining to learn how to get more useful information from user reviews.

 Build Your Fan Base